trothr/blog/Richard/2020/20200531-talk-that-way.md

 How do we learn God's voice?

 It's been said that bankers give tellers real money, lots of it, to handle, feel, touch, hold, so that they'll come to know the real thing.
+When they finally encounter a counterfeit, they just know because they "just know" the real thing.
 This is surely true in other industries.
 The "knowing" only comes with time and experience.

 For a short while, I taught high school Sunday school.
 I told the kids, about the Bible, "Just read it.".
 But not everyone can "just read" anything.
 I know that.
 I love those kids.
 Best thing I could impart was for them to actually spend personal time in God's Word.
+I so deeply hope they do, even if they don't "just read" stuff.

 As I write this, I realize that I've spent *a lot* of time in God's Word this year.
 Maybe I'm starting to recognize His Voice?
 Hope so.
 Tell you what, though, dear reader: you'd do well to seek out that Voice.
-Get into the Word.
+Get into the Word!
 Read it.
 Read it often.
 Read more than just the snippets you get in your favorite devotional.
 Read the Book.
 Learn the Voice.